itenium-be/blog-posts/javascript/2019-03-07-starify-github-links.md

   title: Starifyication
   icon: icon-javascript
 ---

+TODO: wait for it to be published in chrome web store

 A [free and open source Chrome Extension](https://chrome.google.com/webstore/detail/kpficnopciffopkhjpckhkgmnlakcmig) that adds Github stars badges to all links on a web page.